sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 If you're still on Google for your email and you haven't tried Mimestream, do yourself a favour!

-Oh, and you might be wonder why not use [Fastmail's own apps][Fastmail app]!
+Oh, and you might be wonder why I don't just use [Fastmail's own apps][Fastmail app]!
 I certainly applaud Fastmail for shipping well-made, full-featured mobile apps, but the reality is they are merely very nice wrappers for their (also excellent) web app experience.
-If you live happily in Gmail's web app, then Fastmail's equivalent is probably just the equivalent you're looking for.
+If you live happily in Gmail's web app, then Fastmail's equivalent is probably just what you're looking for.
 But I'm after a native app that runs as a first-class citizen on macOS, and leverages the native UI and system integration features of iOS and iPadOS.
 I _do_ keep the Fastmail app installed on my mobile devices,